Electric car insurance

 - Limit optional extras if you don’t need them.
 Think carefully about which optional extras you really want, as adding extra protection to your policy will generally push the price up too.

 - Avoid paying monthly.
 If you can, try to pay for your premium in one go as you’ll pay interest if the premium is spread out over the year.

 - Limit modifications.
-Any modifications made to your car to make it look better or drive faster are likely to increase your premiums so think carefully before making any changes.
+Any modifications made to your car to make it look better or drive faster are likely to increase your premium so think carefully before making any changes.

 - Shop around.
-Don’t simply choose to renew your car insurance when it’s up for renewal as you could end up paying more than you need.
+Don’t simply choose to renew your car insurance when it’s up for renewal as you could end up paying more than you need to.
 Shop around and compare your options to find the best deal.
-Keep in mind that the cheapest policy isn’t always the best policy so check the cover details carefully.
+Keep in mind that the cheapest policy isn’t always the best policy, so check the cover details carefully.

 Frequently asked questions